 Writing a therapist bio can be daunting, but with some guidance, you can create a compelling and informative bio that represents you well.
 This post outlines how to write a therapist bio.

 Why You Need a Professional Bio

-Ok, so you can’t avoid the bio.
-It has to be on your website.
+OK, so you can’t avoid the bio, even if it’s challenging to write.
+It has to be on your website, and you’ll likely use it in other marketing materials.
 So how do you write a therapist bio?
-It’s a relatively painless process once you know what a therapist bio includes.
+Once you know what a therapist bio includes, it’s a relatively painless process.

-- Outline What You Do – After introducing yourself, provide information about your practice.
-Think about the types of questions a potential client likely has about your practice and answer them.
-Questions to include:
+After introducing yourself, provide information about your practice.
+Consider and answer the types of questions a potential client likely has about your practice.

 - How long have you been in your current location?

-- Are there certain types of patients that you’re seeking?
+- Are there certain types of clients that you’re seeking?

 - Why should someone come to your practice?